realprogrammersusevim/markdown/README.md

 The all-in-one Markdown tool you didn't know you wanted:tm:

+## Why?

+Over the year I've built many little scripts to try to imperfectly solve little annoyances I've had with my Markdown files.
+Instead of little ad-hoc and good enough Python regex's I've decided to build the one tool to rule them all for handling Markdown files.

 ## Goals

-Over the year I've built many little scripts to try to imperfectly solve little annoyances I've had with my Markdown files.
-Instead of little ad-hoc and good enough Python regex's I decided to build the one tool to rule them all for handling large amounts of Markdown files.

 - Tree-sitter based parsing for _blazingly fast_ speed and accuracy
 - Automatically rename links when renaming files